 i am reading an excellent book by Brian McLaren called, "The Secret Message Of Jesus." here is an excerpt:

 "Similarly, if someone takes you to court - as rich landowners would often do to poor peasants who had gotten in debt - and they want your outer garment, Jesus says to strip down naked and give them your underwear as well!
 Your 'generosity' leaves you defenseless and exposed - but in a sense, your exposure exposes the naked greed and cruelty of your oppressors. . .
 Or if someone forces you to carry his pack a mile - which a Roman soldier could do to any Jew - by willingly taking the pack a second mile, you show yourself a generous human being, strong, self-controlled, dignified, not dominated.
 The first mile may be forced, but the second mile, you walk free - transcending your oppression.
-The way to transcend a corrupt system is through generosity - giving, not hold back." (page 126)
+The way to transcend a corrupt system is through generosity - giving, not hold back." (page 126)for so long i have felt justifiably vindicated from that situation with ryan, but after much reflection and consideration i have come realize how weak and vulnerable i actually was.

 how could i have reacted better? what would i have done?